soapower/soapower/README.md

 -----------
 * JDK >= 1.6, add JAVA_HOME to your path
 * Mysql 5 with a `soapower` user (with password `soapower`, associated to a `soapower` database.
-You can choose another name or password by editing the key `db.default.url` in `application.conf`
+You can choose another name or password by editing the key `db.default.url` in `application.conf` and add `-Dconfig.file=/full/path/to/conf/application-prod.conf` it to the restart.sh script (last line of file)

 Installation & Run in Production with stable version
 -----------